Horomos: History

 Horomos was founded by a group of Armenian monks around 931-36, during the reign of King Abas I Bagratuni (r. ca. 929-953).
 The monastic complex was enlarged over time and came to include the individual churches of Sts.
 John, Minas, and George, a series of large halls (gavits), a triumphal arch, and various smaller chapels and mausolea.
-The monastery continued to function after the fall of Ani, but appears to have been temporary abandoned in the early 17th century and then reoccupied and repaired in 1685.
-It continued to operate as a monastery until it was finally abandoned due to the Armenian Genocide.
+It served as a burial ground for noble families, particularly Ashot III of Armenia (r.
+953–77), Gagik I of Armenia (r.
+989-1020), Yovhannēs-Smbat, and the Zakarids in the 13th century, and is a sort of Armenian "Saint-Denis".